davidjnelson/single-page-app-boilerplate/README.md

 --------------------
 * Run your integration tests during continuous integration only for faster development
 * jshint integration
-* deployment to the cloudfront cdn using an s3 origin while setting gzip and caching http headers
+* deployment to the cloudfront cdn using an s3 or elastic beanstalk origin while setting gzip and caching http headers
 * no modifications made javascript libraries by using requirejs shims.  currently libraries are wrapped with an AMD module
 * One command to update your javascript libraries to their latest versions
 * Integrate with yeoman for scaffolding for major js libraries other than Backbone